John Olav Norheim

-John Olav Norheim (born 5 April 1995) is a Norwegian football defender who currently plays for Eliteserien side HamKam.
+John Olav Norheim (born 5 April 1995) is a Norwegian professional footballer who plays as a defender for Norwegian First Division side Start.

 Career

-He started his career in Fløy, and made his senior debut in 2012.
+Norheim started his career in Fløy, and made his senior debut in 2012.
 In 2014, he joined IK Start as a youth prospect.
 He then made his Tippeligaen debut in May 2015 against Molde.

 In 2015, he was loaned out to Nest-Sotra Fotball.
 On 7 January 2016 he was loaned to KFUM Oslo.
 Ahead of the 2017 season he returned to Fløy.

 Norheim signed with Strømmen IF for one year on 27 December 2018.